 - Using the Chat API, create a Sendbird user account with the information submitted when a user signs up or in to your service.

 - Save the user ID along with the issued access token to your persistent storage which is securely managed.

-- When the user attempts to log in to the Sendbird application, load the user ID and access token from the storage, and then pass them to the
+- When the user attempts to log in to a client app, load the user ID and access token from the storage, and then pass them to the

 - Periodically replacing the user's access token is recommended to protect the account.

-Note: From Settings > Application > Security > Access token permission setting in your dashboard, you are able to prevent users without an access token from logging in to your Sendbird application or restrict their access to read and write messages.
+Note: Go to Settings > Application > Security > Access token permission on your dashboard to prevent users without an access token from logging in to your Sendbird application or restrict their access to read and write messages.